 The numbers chosen in this example will lead to a very short simulation.
 For meaningful results we recommend increasing the numbers.

-maxNumPEs = 10; % The maximum number of packet errors at an SNR point maxNumPackets = 100; % Maximum number of packets at an SNR point
+maxNumPEs = 10; % The maximum number of packet errors at an SNR point maxNumPackets = 100; % The maximum number of packets at an SNR point

 Set the remaining variables for the simulation.